 - Don't leave it in a car.
 Temperatures can rise in parked cars quite rapidly.
 Take the iPhone with you when parked.

 - You may need to avoid direct sunlight entirely if you're somewhere extremely hot.
-If you're on holiday somewhere fiercely sunny, keep the iPhone in a bag.
+If you're on holiday somewhere fiercely sunny, keep the iPhone in a bag or in the shade.
+Refrain from using the phone if possible.

 - Avoid playing games.
 Games, and particularly graphically advanced games, tax the processor, which heats up the device.
 AR apps can be particularly taxing.

 - Stop using Bluetooth, because it provides an additional source of heat.
-You can do this from the Control Centre: swipe up and tap the Bluetooth icon.
+You can do this from the Control Centre: swipe up (or down from the top right on an X-series iPhone) and tap the Bluetooth icon.

 - Turn off Location Services.
 GPS is probably the single function that heats up an iDevice the most.
 Turn it off using Settings > Privacy > Location Services.